LidaWangPSU/GAP/README.md

 P value thershold: P value thershold used for clumping (e.g. 5e-8)

+random: number of random insignificant snps used in estimating prior

 ## Output

 The `GAP_bayesian_lrt()` function returns a data frame with: